Surajit-1108/Telecom_Customer_Churn_Analysis_Dashboard/README.md

 7. Churn by Region: Regional analysis shows that Jammu & Kashmir has the highest churn rate at 57.2%, followed by states like Assam and Jharkhand, indicating potential regional service issues or competitive pressures​.

 .
 These insights suggest targeted interventions are necessary to reduce churn among younger customers, improve long-term contract adoption, and focus on regions and payment methods with higher churn risks.

-Tools Used:
-1. MySQL: For initial data cleaning, handling missing values, and creating views for model training.
-2. Python (Jupyter Notebook): Used for machine learning model implementation, primarily Random Forest, for churn prediction.
-3. Power BI: For data visualization and creating an interactive dashboard for presenting insights and key findings.
                                        ..............................................................................................